Hong Kong orders mandatory COVID-19 tests for all residents

 HONG KONG (AP) — Hong Kong will test its entire population of 7.5 million people for COVID-19 in March, the city’s leader said Tuesday, as it grapples with its worst outbreak driven by the omicron variant.

-The population will be tested three times in March, Hong Kong leader Carrie Lam said.
+The population will be tested three times in March, Hong Kong Chief Executive Carrie Lam said.

 She said testing capacity will be boosted to 1 million a day or more.